0

 SENIOR CITIZEN SURVIVING SPOUSE EXEMPTION - The exemption is also available to surviving spouses of senior citizens who previously met the requirements.

 The application deadline for 2023 is July 15.
-The application form is available from the website of the Colorado Division of Property Taxation at https://cdola.colorado.gov/property-taxation or the Morgan County Assessor.
+The application form is available from the website of the Colorado Division of Property Taxation or the Morgan County Assessor.
 The application must be submitted to the county assessor at the following address:

 Morgan County Assessor